3ba2ii/SaveYourMoney/README.md

 # Expenses Application

-A Step Forward in Apps Development using Flutter.
+A Step Forward in Applications Development using Flutter.

 # Application Description

-An IOS/ANDROID Application used to add and save your expenses through the last week.
+-An IOS/ANDROID Application used to add and save your expenses through the last week.

-Presents a Graph to show your expenses everyday in a simple way for the user to read.
+-Presents a Graph to show your expenses everyday in a simple way for the user to read.

 ## Getting Started